2022–23 Michigan Tech Huskies men's basketball team: Kentucky Wesleyan

 To finish off 2022, the Huskies visited the Panthers of Kentucky-Wesleyan in hopes to extend their win streak to 2+ games since mid-November.
 Things did not work out in their favor, however.
 Tech ended up losing 65-85 after getting outscored 47–28 in the first half.
 The game was close for the first seven minutes of the game before the Panthers took the lead and never looked back.

 Brad Simonsen led the Huskies with 20 points and 4 rebounds coming off the bench.
 The Panthers were led by six players reaching double digits.

 Other Conference Games

 Saginaw Valley State

 In yet another game of poor shooting, the Huskies trailed 27-37 at the half after going 10-30 from the floor and 4-7 from the line.
-Their hopes didn't increase much during the second half, shooting 29.03% from the field (9-31).
+Their hopes did not increase much during the second half, shooting 29.03% from the field (9-31).
 The Huskies out-rebounded the Lakers 43-27.

 Marcus Tomashek led all Huskies with 12 points and 2 rebounds.
 Tre Garrett led all Lakers with 17 points and 3 assists.